CONFRONT THE FUTURE AT COPENHAGEN CONTEMPORARY

 TRAVERS will explore the life of the building and examine what happens when artistic processes and ideas are expressed in interaction with the physical and social spaces of Copenhagen Contemporary.

-Participants for the camp will be selected by means of an Open Call.
+Participants for the camp have been selected by means of an Open Call.

 The examination will be qualified by a number of hosts from both Denmark and abroad.
 Together with the participants, the hosts will examine how their artistic practice can have an impact on the future, and vice versa.
 CONFRONT THE FUTURE will consist of workshops and seminars ranging in length, offer small dialogue forums for the artists to receive feedback on current or future artistic processes and works and also have a wide public program curated by TRAVERS in collaboration with e.g. Copenhagen Stage, Klang Festival & Copenhagen Contemporary.

-Discover some of the hosts and guests for Camp 3 here here.
+Discover some of the hosts and guests for Camp 3 here.

 The list of hosts and guests will be updated.